-The MA-SEP is a joint undertaking of the School of Public Policy and Administration and the Faculty of Engineering and Design at Carleton University—making it unique in North America for being interdisciplinary in content, delivery and student cohorts.
+The program is a joint undertaking of the School of Public Policy and Administration and the Faculty of Engineering and Design at Carleton University — making it unique in North America for being interdisciplinary in content, delivery and student cohorts.

 Faculty from the School of Public Policy and Administration, as well as the Department of Mechanical and Aerospace Engineering, join seasoned professionals to deliver the program.
 A speaker series, field trips and guest lecturers provide the immediate insights of practitioners who are active in advancing energy sustainability.
 Many students build direct career experience into the degree by completing one or two terms of paid co-op work with a federal, provincial or municipal government department, or in the private or nonprofit sectors.

-The MA-SEP comprises five single-semester required courses and five elective courses, or a major research project or thesis option with a reduced number of elective courses.
-The program can be completed in five terms of full-time study, including two terms of full-time co-op work.
-The program can be completed over a shorter period without the co-op terms or over a longer period through part-time study.
+The program comprises seven single-semester required courses and three elective courses, (5.0 course credits) or a major research project or thesis option with a reduced number of elective courses.
+The program can be completed by spring of the second year of the master’s program, including two terms of full-time co-op work.
+For more info on course structure please visit the Sustainable Energy website…

 Subscribe to the Carleton Sustainable Energy Research Centre (CSERC) mailing list.